10 Tips to reduce energy consumption in hotels

 1. Switch to LED lighting

-LED bulbs use up to 90% less energy compared to traditional bulbs and actually last significantly longer.
-Not only do LEDs reduce energy consumption but, not as widely considered, they can also save on air conditioning costs as they emit a lot less heat.
-According to the UK government, businesses could be saving a staggering £1.1 billion by being more efficient with their lighting
+LED bulbs can cut energy use by up to 75% compared to traditional bulbs and actually last significantly longer.
+Not only do LEDs reduce energy consumption but not as widely considered, they can also save on air conditioning costs as they emit a lot less heat.

-Use smart thermostats to regulate temperature, and install motion sensors where possible to adjust temperatures automatically and avoid heating empty areas.
-This can save up to 10% annually on energy bills, and upgrading to high-efficiency HVAC systems can reduce energy consumption by up to 50%.
+Use smart thermostats to regulate temperature and install motion sensors where possible to adjust temperatures automatically and avoid heating empty areas.
+Smart thermostats and occupancy sensors automatically adjust temperatures when rooms aren’t in use, cutting HVAC bills by 10–15% a year.

 3. Control water heating